Docker

 The volume "test-arch-vol-1" wasn’t removed, so when the SM is restarted, the existing database is still available.

-In the NuoDB Community Edition (CE), just one SM is permitted, but in a production deployment using the NuoDB Enterprise Edition (EE), there would typically be several NuoDB Admin service instances and several SMs and TEs spread over two or more data centres or even cloud providers, with each SM having its own synchronised copy of the database archive, providing maximum resiliency.
-This is the beauty of the truly distributed NuoDB database architecture.
+Note that even if an SM exits for whatever reason, the data still persists, as long as it’s stored on persistent storage.
+In the NuoDB Limited Use License, just one SM is permitted, but in a production deployment using the NuoDB Enterprise License, there would typically be several NuoDB Admin service instances and several SMs and TEs spread over two or more data centres or even cloud providers, with each SM having its own synchronised copy of the database archive, providing maximum resiliency.
+This is the beauty of the truly distributed NuoDB database architecture. |

-To see that the data persists, once you’ve recreated the SM and TM containers, re-invoke the bash shell in "nuoadmin1" and start an interactive nuosql session as done previously, but without re-importing the ice hockey sample database.
+To see that the data persists, once you’ve recreated the SM and TM containers, re-invoke the bash shell in "nuoadmin1" and start an interactive nuosql

-When finished, quit out of the nuosql session and exit out of the bash shell in "nuoadmin 1".
+out of the bash shell in "nuoadmin 1".

 Clean Up